SelfAdaptiveCounters2018/SelfAdaptiveCounters2018/README.md

 ### How to build

+In the folder: SAC_project, open SAC_project.sln with Microsoft Visual Studio 2017, compile and  run this project.

 ### Related paper
 *A Generic Technique for Sketches to Adapt to Different Counting Ranges*(submitted to ICNP 2018)